 This recruitment is to augment the candidate pool generated by job announcement REQ-108793.
 If you have previously applied for this position, you do not need to reapply.
 Names of qualified applicants will remain on the list for further consideration.

-Our first application screening is scheduled for 9:00 a.m. on Monday, March 27, 2023.
+Our next application screening is scheduled for 9:00 a.m. on Monday, October 2, 2023.
 We encourage interested applicants not to delay in applying.

 A day in the life:

 · Interpret contract plans and specifications for construction projects.